Mexican Christmas Celebrations and Traditions

-When most English-speakers think of Christmas, they think of the customs and traditions which originated in Northern Europe; Christmas trees, evergreen wreaths, Santa Claus, mistletoe and more...
-However, Mexican Christmas traditions are very different to the holiday celebrations in the USA, for example.
-Christmas in Mexico is influenced by Spanish culture, and the Mexicans have also added many fascinating traditions of their own.
+When most English-speakers think of Christmas, they think of the customs and traditions which originated in Northern Europe, like Christmas trees, evergreen wreaths, Santa Claus, mistletoe, and more.
+However, Mexican Christmas traditions are very different from the holiday celebrations in the United States.
+Christmas in Mexico is influenced by Spanish as well as indigenous culture.

 - Important dates in the Mexican Christmas season